KPOP (musical): Act 2

 In a flashback to a week before the camera rehearsal, MwE tries to get Ruby to listen to the song she wrote, but Ruby refuses to market MwE as a singer-songwriter.
 MwE begins expressing doubts about making her debut in New York as RTMIS arrives to rehearse.
 Ruby tells RTMIS that if MwE refuses to perform, the whole performance will be cancelled.
 Several members of RTMIS start voicing frustration that the work they have put into their careers could be thrown away so easily.
 One of the members, Sonoma, reminds the rest of the group how important getting to perform alongside one of their idols, MwE, will be, and that they must put in the effort to fulfill their lifelong dreams.

 Just as Ruby and MwE’s argument backstage hits a breaking point, they finally notice the camera operator and discover Harry’s scheme.
-Ruby promptly fires Harry, who claims that he could have helped MwE by making her human to the rest of the world, instead of the machine Ruby has made her.
+Ruby promptly fires Harry, who protests he could have helped MwE by making her human to the rest of the world, instead of the machine Ruby has made her.
 Faced with what her life has become, MwE declares that she wants to quit and leave with Juny.
-Ruby apologizes for not being encouraging or a strong replacement for her mother, but reminds her cancelling the performance would jeopardize the careers of everyone at RBY, including the members of F8 and RTMIS.
+Ruby apologizes for not being encouraging or a strong replacement for her mother, but reminds her cancelling the whole performance would jeopardize the careers of everyone at RBY, including the members of F8 and RTMIS.
 MwE suggests Juny could come with her, but he refuses, reiterating that he can’t live the rigorous, controlled touring life, and they will have to end the relationship if she stays with RBY.
-Ruby, softened by the entire ordeal, offers MwE the option to stay with the company or try to live a normal life with Juny.
+Ruby, softened by the entire ordeal, offers MwE two options on the condition that she performs at least one more time: to stay with the company, or leave and try to live a normal life with Juny.
 MwE’s decision is left ambiguous.

 Rather than film the performance, Ruby turns RBY’s planned debut in New York City into a concert, featuring performances by RTMIS ("Supergoddess 슈퍼가디스" and "Gin & Tonic 진 앤 토닉"), F8 ("Meant 2 B 멘 투 비" and "흔들어 Hun Du Ruh (Shake It)"), and MwE ("Phoenix 불사조").
 Finally, all of the RBY artists come together to perform "Blast Off 발사".